 The RA position serves as a liaison between assigned faculty and Fred Hutch's central administrative departments (OSR, IRO, EHS, Procurement, Engineering Facilities, and Human Resources, etc.).
 A successful RA has strong organizational and task management skills, an interest in learning new applications, strong email communication skills, curiosity, attention to detail, a sense of humor and a desire to work in a supportive and collegial community.
 An HB RA is honest regarding workload and volunteers to help support team members.
 The HB RA also seeks out ways to support the team of RAs by developing subject matter expertise in an area of choice, sharing templates, tips, or checklists, and can self-educate and share knowledge with team members and contribute to continuous process improvement efforts.

-Lead all award activities (pre and post award) including preparation of grant submissions, sponsor communications, compliance with sponsor policies, short- and long-term financial forecasting, effort reporting, and award closeout activities
+Lead all award activities (pre and post award) including preparation of grant submissions, sponsor communications, compliance with sponsor policies, short- and long-term financial forecasting, effort reporting, procurement, and award closeout activities.

-Develop and track project budgets for a complex portfolio of projects (federal, foundation, industry, and internal) with multi-variable aspects (multi-site, sub awards, varying start- and end-dates, etc.)
+Competent with developing and tracking project budgets for a complex portfolio of projects (federal, foundation, industry, and internal) with multi-variable aspects (multi-site, sub awards, varying start- and end-dates, etc.)

 Draft non-scientific portions of regulatory applications/submissions (human subject and animal regulatory requirements, material transfer agreements, etc.)